AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/gamification.md

 ![](assets/feedback-rating.png)

-This feature encourages the users to actively provide feedback, which benefits Learners as well as the Administrators, who now better understand the Learner’s point of view and can better evaluate the efficiency of a course.
+This feature encourages the users to actively provide feedback, which benefits Learners as well as the Administrators, who now better understand the Learner's point of view and can better evaluate the efficiency of a course.

-# Tasks {#tasks}
+## Tasks {#tasks}

 There are five gamification tasks of learners.
 You can view gamification points inside the circle at the upper-right corner of the window in the Learners home page.
 To view the allocation for each task, click Gamification.

 The system displays the Gamification page, depicting all the learners tasks and points is shown below:

-**Note**
+>[!NOTE]
+>

-Gamification points within a particular task are not cumulative.
+>Gamification points within a particular task are not cumulative.
 But, the points are added to learners account cumulatively if the learners get across these points across different tasks.
+>

-While assigning courses to points, administrator has to ensure that the learners get the points progressively.
+>While assigning courses to points, administrator has to ensure that the learners get the points progressively.

 **For Fast learner**